 (7.10)

-Materials that feature piezoelectric properties are crystalline materials like Quartz or polymeric foils (Ludwig 2014, p.
+Piezoelectric properties are found in crystalline materials such as quartz or polymeric foils (Ludwig 2014, p.
 107 f.).
-Quartz crystals can for example be found in “Quartz” clocks and watches – when an alternating voltage is applied to a Quartz crystal, the inverse piezoelectric effect can lead to a mechanical oscillation (Schrüfer et al. 2018, p.
+Quartz crystals can, for example, be found in quartz clocks and watches—when an alternating voltage is applied to a quartz crystal, the inverse piezoelectric effect can lead to a mechanical oscillation (Schrüfer et al. 2018, p.
 326).
-This oscillation is operated in the resonance frequency which features a very stable value (Schrüfer et al. 2018, p.
+This oscillation is operated at the resonance frequency, which features a very stable value (Schrüfer et al. 2018, p.
 326).
 For a reliable determination of the time, only the number of oscillations per second needs to be counted.

 Self-Check Questions